JS1936/mygitactions/README.md

 ---
 ## JS1936 ##
-1. Test and verify fork's CI/CD with a GitHub push.
+1. Test and verify fork's CI/CD with a GitHub push. | Edit: CI/CD tests did not run.